Henry Schade (officer): World War II

-In January 1942 Schade was assigned to the Navy's Bureau of Ships, where he was responsible for the design of the Midway-class carriers, with innovations including the use of the flight deck as a structural element (previously flight decks were flimsy wooden platforms perched above the ship proper).
+After Schade's reassignment, he was responsible for the design of the Midway-class carriers.
+His designs included innovations including the use of the flight deck as a structural element, as previously flight decks were flimsy wooden platforms perched above the ship proper.
+He received a temporary promotion to captain effective May 1, 1943.

 For Schade's efforts as head of the Carrier Desk during World War II, he was awarded the Legion of Merit.
-The commendation attached to his award read as follows:
+The commendation attached to his award read:

-Two days before Christmas, 1944, Captain Schade was advanced to the rank of commodore.
+In the middle of 1944, he was sent to Europe as part of the Alsos Mission to evaluate captured German technology and look for evidence of nuclear weapons research.
+The other three naval officers with engineering and foreign language skills chosen for the mission were Captains Jacob Pieter Den Hartog, Albert G. Mumma, and Wendell P. Roop.
+On December 23, 1944, Captain Schade was advanced to the rank of commodore.

-In January 1945, Commodore Schade was ordered to report to the Office of the Chief of Naval Operations for a very special reassignment of duty.
-Schade was to create, and head, a team of scientific and technical specialists to obtain and exploit German science and technologies in areas immediately behind the front lines of fighting in Europe.
-As allied ground forces gained ground, Schade and his scientists would rush into the void left behind advancing forces to study the equipment and weaponry employed by the Germans.
-The United States Naval Technical Mission in Europe was particularly interested the capture and study of rocketry and all things naval as German ports and bases were wrested from Hitler's forces.
-Schade initially headquartered the Mission in Paris, but soon the Mission was constantly on the move as allied forces advanced more and more rapidly deeper into German-occupied territories and then into Germany itself.
+In January 1945, Commodore Schade was ordered to report to the office of the Chief of Naval Operations for a special reassignment of duty.
+Schade was to create and head a team of scientific and technical specialists to obtain and exploit German science and technologies in areas immediately behind the frontline of fighting in Europe.
+To study the equipment and weaponry employed by the Germans, Schade and his scientists would enter battlefield space left behind by advancing Allied forces.
+The United States Naval Technical Mission in Europe was particularly interested in the capture and study of rocketry and naval technology as German ports and bases were wrested from Hitler's forces.
+Schade initially headquartered the mission in Paris, but this became untenable aa the mission was constantly on the move as Allied forces advanced rapidly into German-occupied territories and then into Germany itself.
+By September 1945, the Mission had grown to almost 900 naval personnel and civilians.
+German submarine technology was found to have especially great value.

 Post-War

-Schade's exceptional work as chief of the United States Naval Technical Mission in Europe earned him a Gold Star in lieu of a second Legion of Merit.
+Schade's work as chief of the United States Naval Technical Mission in Europe earned him a Gold Star in lieu of a second Legion of Merit.
 The commendation which accompanied his Gold Star read as follows:

 Following the war, Schade was also bestowed with the American Defense Service Medal, the European-African-Middle Eastern Campaign Medal, the American Campaign Medal, and the World War II Victory Medal.
-Additionally, the Government of Great Britain made Schade an Honorary Officer of the Military Division of the Most Excellent Order of the British Empire.
+Additionally, the government of Great Britain made Schade an honorary officer of the military division of the Most Excellent Order of the British Empire.

-On November 1, 1945, he was appointed Director of the Naval Research Laboratory, at Anacostia, relieving the man who had chosen him to run the Carrier Desk at the outbreak of the war, Rear Admiral Alexander H. Van Keuren.
-The NRL conducted the most sophisticated and extensive forms of research and experiments in the Navy Department for the benefit of her technical bureaus.
+On November 1, 1945, he was appointed director of the Naval Research Laboratory at Anacostia, relieving the man who had chosen him to run the carrier desk at the outbreak of the war, Rear Admiral Alexander H. Van Keuren.
+The Naval Research Laboratory conducted research and experiments for the benefit of the Navy’s technical bureaus.

-Schade remained as Director of the Naval Research Laboratory until his retirement from the Navy Department on February 1, 1949.
+Schade remained as director of the Naval Research Laboratory until his retirement from the Navy Department on February 1, 1949.